ElnurKasimov/spring_boot_simple_project/README.md

 To deploy the project you will need to do the following steps:
 1. Clone the project from this repository to your computer.
 2. Create a PostgreSQL database (remember its name - it will necessary  later).
 The project will create the database structure automatically using ThymeLeaf migrations.
-3. In the application.properties file make the following changes.
+3. In the application.properties file make the following changes:

 _server.port=(your port)_
 Where (your port) can be 8080, 5000 or another.
 But be sure that You'll enter into project from Your browser just from this port.